 Home

-Thailand for YOU From Siam to Thailand ౼ Kingdom Brief History
+Thailand for YOU From Siam to Thailand à±¼ Kingdom's Brief History

-The origins of the Thai kingdom are traced to 1096 A.D. when a fledgling kingdom at Payao was settled in what's known now as northern Thailand.
-"A Million Rice Fields" ౼ the Lanna Kingdom with Chiang Mai as its capital, founded by the tribal leader Mengrai, and the Sukhothai Kingdom under the reign of King Ramkhamhaeng ౼ hailed as the inventor of the Thai writing ౼ were the ancestors of the Thai nation, and till now stand strong as a citadel of traditional Thai ways, refer to the Thai Marriage for some leads.
+The origins of the Thai kingdom can be traced back to 1096 A.D. when a fledgling kingdom at Payao in northern Thailand was established.
+The Lanna Kingdom, also remembered as "A Million Rice Fields," with Chiang Mai as its capital, was founded by the tribal leader Mengrai (also called Mangrai).
+The Sukhothai Kingdom, under King Ramkhamhaeng, who is credited with inventing the Thai writing system, is another significant ancestor of the Thai nation and its cultural heritage.
+Till now, they stand strong as a citadel of traditional Thai ways.
+Visit our detailed guide on Thai Marriage traditions and rituals for some leads.

 Chronological Retrospect of Key Events in Thailand's Modern History and Politics.